kaaveland/advent-of-code-rs/README.md

-[lib.rs](aoc/src/lib.rs) adds all the solution programs to a static data structure, they are all public modules. [dl_data.rs](aoc/src/dl_data.rs) has some simple and stupid code for connecting to adventofcode.com using a blocking [reqwest](https://docs.rs/reqwest/latest/reqwest/) http client by annoyingly prompting you for your cookie, which it does not store anywhere after use. [main.rs](aoc/src/main.rs) uses [clap](https://docs.rs/clap/latest/clap/) to expose all this to the command line.
+[lib.rs](aoc/src/lib.rs) adds all the solution programs to a static data structure, they are all public modules. [dl_data.rs](aoc/src/dl_data.rs) has some simple and stupid code for connecting to adventofcode.com using a blocking [reqwest](https://docs.rs/reqwest/latest/reqwest/) http client by annoyingly prompting you for your cookie, which it does stores in `~/.aoc_cookie` after use. [main.rs](aoc/src/main.rs) uses [clap](https://docs.rs/clap/latest/clap/) to expose all this to the command line.
 The code uses [anyhow](https://docs.rs/anyhow/latest/anyhow/) throughout to make the `?` operator a bit more ergonomic.